FunkFamily/NUTshell-Manager/README.md

 These tools provide command-line and browser-based management for Network UPS Tools (NUT) on Ubuntu and Debian systems.

-nutshell-manager.sh
+nut-manager.sh

-nutshell-manager.sh is a menu-driven Bash interface for configuring and managing a NUT server or client.
+nut-manager.sh is a menu-driven Bash interface for configuring and managing a NUT server or client.

 Features
 Configure standalone, network server, or network client modes